-With school in session, and fall sports and extra-curricular’s underway, a top priority for parents is to ensure their children stay healthy and can perform their best in every area of their life and this requires good eye health.
+With school in session and fall sports and extra-curricular’s underway, a top priority for parents is to ensure their children stay healthy and can perform their best in every area of their life.

 However, a survey conducted by Think About Your Eyes, a national campaign designed to educate the public on the benefits of vision health, of more than 1,000 U.S. parents of kids aged 2 –17, uncovered parents’ misconceptions associated with maintaining healthy vision.

 Below are tips for what you can do to maintain your child’s eye health in school, to correct the misconceptions illuminated by the survey.

 How to Maintain Your Child’s Eye Health for School